First Scripture, in the form of the “JESUS” film, fuels hunger for the Word of Life.

 The “JESUS” film encompasses 70% of the Gospel of Luke and has been translated into over 1,900 languages.
 When Seed Company partners with the Jesus Film Project, we begin with the translation of Luke, which naturally leads into the “JESUS” film script.

-In 2005, for the first time ever, the Gamo people of the Ethiopian highlands heard the story of Christ in the Gamo language through the “JESUS” film.
+In 2005, for the first time ever, the Gamo people of the Ethiopian highlands heard the story of Christ in their language through the “JESUS” film.
 Watch their reaction:

 They were not simply watching a movie; they experienced Jesus speaking their language as he shared his story with them.

-The “JESUS” Film Paves the Way for the Entire Bible
+The “JESUS” Film Paves the Way for More Bible Translation

 First Scripture, in the form of the “JESUS” Film, fueled the Gamo people’s hunger for the Word of Life and accelerated the work of Bible translation for this unreached people group.

 As Scripture was translated, it began to spread throughout the community.
 A local teacher at a government school commented that because Gamo Scripture is so rich in words and grammar, it serves as a reference for teachers when they teach the Gamo language!